Enes Kanter Says He Received Death Threats, Wants to Become American Citizen

 Homeland Security, Thunder lawyers, Kanter's lawyers and the NBPA were instrumental in helping bring him back to the United States.
 Kanter told reporters they were all "working as one team."

 The Turkish government allegedly revoked Kanter's passport over his criticism of Turkish President Recep Tayyip Erdogan.
-Kanter has publicly supported the candidacy of Fethullah Gulen, who is helping lead a movement against Erdogan and is currently based in Pennsylvania.
+Kanter has publicly supported the candidacy of Fethullah Gulen, who is leading a transnational movement aimed at education, aid and social harmony from his current base in Pennsylvania.

 The political situation led to Kanter's estrangement from his family.
 He told reporters he has not spoken with his parents in over a year.